FairwindsOps/reckoner/README.md

 ## Requirements

-* python 3
 * helm (>= 3.0.0), installed and initialized

-*Note:* Python2 is no longer supported by Reckoner.
-*Note2:* Helm2 support will not be tested from v4.3.0.
-The maintainers have [deprecated helm2](https://helm.sh/blog/helm-v2-deprecation-timeline/).
+> Helm2 is untested as of v4.3.0.
+The maintainers of helm have [deprecated helm2](https://helm.sh/blog/helm-v2-deprecation-timeline/).

-### Installation

-* `pip install reckoner`

 ## Quickstart